CtrlK

 Actionability

-There are concrete code examples for Vault, AWS Secrets Manager, GitHub Actions, and Kubernetes, which is good.
-However, several examples are incomplete (e.g., `generate_strong_password()` and `update_database_password()` are undefined functions), the Vault dev server setup uses insecure defaults without warning, and some sections like GitLab CI/CD Variables and Best Practices are just lists without executable guidance.
+Contains executable code examples for Vault, AWS Secrets Manager, GitHub Actions, and Kubernetes, which is good.
+However, many examples are incomplete (e.g., `generate_strong_password()` and `update_database_password()` are undefined), the Vault dev server setup uses insecure defaults without warning, and several sections (Azure, GCP, GitLab variables) provide no executable code at all.

 2 / 3